 The details needed will vary from scheme to scheme and from site to site.
 We recommend starting the statement right at the planning stage of your project and writing it for the development you propose.
 Don't copy it from somewhere else.

 A scheme in a residential area may need to consider measures to prevent disturbance from noise, dust and vehicles.
 A scheme near to a watercourse would need to consider potential sources of pollution and mitigation measures which may need to be put in place.

 It is a good idea to speak to relevant organisations (Natural England, Environment Agency etc.) as soon as possible to make sure the proposed development or demolition can be carried out with their approval.
 Take their advice and incorporate it into the method statement.

-A construction and demolition method statement should include the following information:
+Content of a construction and demolition method statement

 - timing and schedule of works

 - hours of working

 - sediment control measures